Erie County Court Records

 Searching Civil Records

-Civil case files from the Common Pleas Court are searchable through the PIC System using party name, case number, or filing date.
-In person, visit the Clerk of Courts Civil Division at 323 Columbus Ave., First Floor, Sandusky, OH 44870, during business hours (Monday–Friday, 8:00 a.m.–4:00 p.m.).
+Civil case files from the Common Pleas Court are searchable through the PIC System by party name, case number, or filing date.
+To review files in person, visit the Clerk of Courts Civil Division at 323 Columbus Ave., First Floor, Sandusky, OH 44870, during business hours (Monday–Friday, 8:00 a.m.–4:00 p.m.).

 Property Records

-Property documents such as deeds, mortgages, and easements are maintained by the Erie County Recorder.
-The Recorder’s office provides an online document search covering records from 1987 to the present (federal tax liens and UCCs from 1987–1999 are excluded from the online system).
+Deeds, mortgages, easements, and other property documents are maintained by the Erie County Recorder.
+The Recorder's office provides an online document search covering records from 1987 to the present — note that federal tax liens and UCCs from 1987–1999 are excluded from the online system.

 Erie County Recorder